rxjs-blog/blog/blog-posts/takeuntil-takewhile/takeWhile-takeUntil-takeWhat.md

   .subscribe();
 ```

 So what's the issue with this piece of code?
 Well, our component is already destroyed and due to the needed notification, needed before unsubscribing kicks in, we will start an animation and trigger an HTTP call.
 This is probably unwanted and just afterwards we will check if we want to unsubscribe from our `Observable`.
 Besides the fact that those operations are totally superfluous, it also might break our app or pollute our state.

+Additionally, if our `Observable` doesn't emit an additional value, the `takeWhile` will never be triggered and therefore our `Observable` will never be unsubscribed.
+This can be considered as memory-leak, because our `Observable` stays subscribed.

 _Now maybe one might argue: "Well, I could move the `takeWhile` operator at the very beginning of the observable pipeline!"_